mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

     - Program Section Descriptor of Section D
     - Membership: 60 (days)
     - Attendance: 50
+    - Calendar Reference: link to the EE calendar set up for School Readiness Plus
 9. Associate **Student F** with an EE-VPK Program
     - Begin Date: 9/5/2023
     - End Date: 6/11/2024 (default to last day in the school year)
     - Program Section Descriptor of Section F
     - Membership: 60
     - Attendance: 50
+    - Calendar Reference: link to the EE calendar set up for VPK
 10. Change **Student C's** association from EE-SR to EE-VPK
-    - Demonstrate how a Program Section Descriptor will now be required, and enter Section J
+    - Demonstrate how both a Program Section Descriptor and a Calendar Reference will now be required, describing Section J for this school year
 11. Please demonstrate how your software differentiates between various program choices, in particular how users will tell the difference between Early Childhood Screening (EE-ECS) and Early Childhood Special Education (EE-ECSE).

 ## Resource: StudentHomelessProgramAssociation